maplebed/gorilla-mux-routing-example/README.md

 It will listen on localhost:8080

-## this branch submux_dag
+## this branch discon_mux_context

-this branch is to play with the idea of using submuxes in a directed acyclic graph (dag).
+this branch builds on submux_dag to play with the idea of using submuxes in a directed acyclic graph (dag) - it tests whether doing so drops the request context

 the idea:
 * I have many endpoints